rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 <amp-img width="650" height="483" alt="fig-aws-enterprise-v02-650x483-80"
 layout="responsive" src="https://cloud.githubusercontent.com/assets/300046/16263954/1389b3ba-3834-11e6-8471-46d2602d3f39.jpg"></amp-img>

-## Multiple Approaches #

-CloudFormation is one of several ways to automate server setup.
+The CloudFormation coding here is one of several ways to automate server setup.
 See [my tutorial on Elastic Beanstalk and Opsworks](/aws-server-deploy-options/).
 Basics about CloudFormation is found there.